Online Game Design Degrees

-Online game design schools provide students with the skills necessary to create challenging and entertaining gaming experiences for players.
-Training is available at the certificate, associate, bachelor's, or master's degree level.
+Online game design degrees provide students with the skills necessary to create challenging and entertaining gaming experiences for players.
+This page highlights popular online colleges offering a variety of game design degrees with programs focusing on computer science, information technology, game art, and interactive design.
 Students will need to start with a certain level of artistic ability, along with communication skills and critical thinking skills, to succeed in a game design program.
 These skills will be a key part of the work required for team projects in your role as a game designer, quality assurance tester, team leader, or project manager.

 Confirming whether a school is accredited at the regional or national level is an important part of evaluating the quality of an educational institution.
 Prospective students can confirm a school's accreditation status by contacting the school directly or by checking an authoritative accreditation database; the US Department of Education and the Council for Higher Education Accreditation each offer such databases.